-- Determine if the disclosure is permitted or required under the Personal Health Information Protection Act, 2004 and its regulation - Determine that the purpose for the disclosure is in accordance with the stated purpose for the prescribed Registry as defined in policy P-07: Evidence: Statements of Purpose for Data Holdings Containing Personal Health Information (where purposes are listed under A F) - Confirm that the amount of information that is requested is limited to the minimum amount reasonably required to meet the purpose.
-The Scientific Manager or designate works with the requestor to compile a list of data elements in support of the request.
-The purpose of this process is to ensure that the minimum number of data elements and the least identifiable information are used while maintaining the feasibility of the project.
-This process generally requires at least one and sometimes two or more meetings to discuss the project and data
+- Determine that the purpose for the disclosure is in accordance with the stated purpose for the prescribed Registry as defined in policy P-07: Evidence: Statements of Purpose for Data Holdings Containing Personal Health Information (where purposes are listed under A F). - Confirm that the amount of information that is requested is limited to the minimum amount reasonably required to meet the purpose.